Tributes for Steve Jobs, dead at 56

 INVESTOR MARC ANDREESSEN

 "Steve was the best of the best.
-Like Mozart and Picasso, he may never be equaled."
+Like Mozart and Picasso, he may never be equalled."

 LOWELL MCADAM, VERIZON CEO